yannick2019/tim-berners-lee/README.md

 Click here to see the [live version](https://yannick2019.github.io/tim-berners-lee/)

 ## Technologies used
-- vite ompiler
+- vite compiler
 - HTML5
 - CSS

 ## develop